-Lunigiana (in Latin Lunensis Ager) is the historical region between northern Tuscany, western Emilia Romagna and eastern Liguria, is one of my favourite territory of Tuscany.
-This mountainous region is crossed by the Magra river and covers an area that runs from the Tosco-Emiliano Appennines to the Mediterranean Sea.
+Lunigiana, in Latin Lunensis Ager, is the historical region between northern Tuscany, western Emilia Romagna, and eastern Liguria.
+It is one of my favorite territories of Tuscany.
+This mountainous region is crossed by the Magra river and covers an area that runs from the Tosco-Emiliano Apennines to the Mediterranean Sea.

 Lunigiana today belongs in part to Tuscany and in part to Liguria.
-In the past Lunigiana was extended till the Versilia coastline and till the Serchio River Valley, not far from the town of Lucca.
+In the past, Lunigiana was extended to the Versilia coastline and to the Serchio River Valley, not far from the town of Lucca.

 The name Lunigiana probably comes from the devotion to the myth of the Moon (Lunae in Latin) of the ancient inhabitants of Luni, an important city at the times of Roman Empire, founded in 177 BC.
 That’s why Lunigiana is also considered the valley of the Moon.

 Lunigiana has a long history back to the Prehistoric Era, and the proofs of it are the famous Statue Stele.
 These anthropomorphic stone statues date back to the 4th– 1th millennium BC, but their function is not revealed yet.